-6A modification of P1 was given in Kaneko [10] in the context of the St.Petersburg game.
-There, a participant makes a decision to buy or not a ticket only once.
+6A modification of P1 was given in Kaneko [10] in the context of the St.Petersburg (1-person) game.
+There, a participant makes a decision to buy or not a ticket before the game.
 This game has no room for inertia.